taye/interact.js/guide/events.md

  - `doubletap`
  - `hold`

-I call these `pointerEvents` because they present the events roughly as the real `PointerEvent` interface does, specifically:
+I call these `pointerEvents` (with a lower case "p") because they present the events roughly as the real `PointerEvent` interface does, specifically:

  - `event.pointerId` provides the `TouchEvent#identifier` or
  `PointerEvent#pointerId` or `undefined` for MouseEvents